Norfolk Fire and Rescue Service

 We are focused on extensively exploring and sharing our wellbeing and suicide prevention work; our work will be driven by best practice and the most up to date research, embedded in the lived experience of our teams and co-designed by them, and unequivocally prioritised by our leadership.
 We are supported by an external advisory panel.

-Organisational structure and geography: fire and rescue staff are typically a harder to reach workforce, due to the majority being on-call fire fighters and working in other jobs as their primary employment.
+Fire and rescue staff are typically a harder to reach workforce, due to the majority being on-call fire fighters and working in other jobs as their primary employment.

-Culture change: challenging ‘traditional’ views and encouraging staff to talk about their problems and/or seek mental health support.
+Challenging ‘traditional’ views and encouraging staff to talk about their problems and/or seek mental health support.
 Inclusion of all staff is key.